Quantum transport in an ambipolar InSb nanowire quantum dot device

 The Q1D lead-states can also be tuned by the back gate, although the lever arm is much smaller than the dot-level lever arm due to the screening effect of the metallic contacts.
 The lead-states are therefore trackable in the successive Coulomb diamonds.
-Conductance peaks originating from the same lead-state can emerge with different Coulomb diamonds, with a small energy drifting $\Delta E$ caused by $V_{\rm bg}$.
+Conductance peaks originating from the same lead-state can emerge with different Coulomb diamonds, with a small energy shifting $\Delta E$ caused by $V_{\rm bg}$.
 The quantum dot can thus serve as a lead-state probe, and tomographically picture the dynamics of lead-states.
-The energy driftings for two lead-states are extracted and shown in Fig.~\ref{Fig4}(f).
+The energy shiftings for two lead-states are extracted and shown in Fig.~\ref{Fig4}(e).
+The lead-state shifting also lead to an envelope for the Coulomb oscillation peaks in Fig.~\ref{Fig2}(b).
 We can calculate the back gate lever arm for the lead-states to be about 0.005, which is about 5\% of the lever arm for the dot states.

-Moreover, we investigate the evolution of conductance peaks in response to a magnetic field.
-It is observed that the high conductance peak induced by lead states in Fig.~\ref{Fig4}(b) splits into two peaks in Fig.~\ref{Fig4}(e) as the magnetic field is increased to $B=4$~T. The schematic representation of this process can be seen in the inset sketches \ding{177} and \ding{178}.
-Accordingly, we deduce the $g$-factor for the lead-state to be $g\sim $9.5.
-The extracted lead-state $g$-factor is significantly smaller than the dot-state $g$-factor in Fig.~\ref{Fig3}(c).
-The small $g$-factor can be ascribed to the superconductor screening effect from the Nb-based contacts.
-Even with an underestimation, the $g$-factor is still higher than that of InSb holes~\cite{Pribiag2013}.
-This is consistent with our assumption that the lead states are attributed to electron states in Nb-covered InSb nanowire segments.

 The Q1D lead-state picture in the $p$-type regime is also in line with the negative differential conductance observed in the $n$-type regime [Fig.~\ref{Fig3}(a)].
 The sharp lead-state DOS profile can modifies the tunneling current significantly and gives rise to the negative differential conductance~\cite{Mottonen2010}.